n8n-io/n8n-docs/docs/workflow/integrations/core-nodes/n8n-nodes-base.set.md

+---
+title: Set
+description: The Set node allows you to set workflow data.
+This node can set completely new data as well as overwrite data that already exists.
+This node is crucial in workflows which expect incoming data from previous nodes, such as when inserting values to Google Sheets or databases.
+tags:
+  - Workflow²
+  - Set
+---

 # Set

 The Set node allows you to set workflow data.
 This node can set completely new data as well as overwrite data that already exists.
 This node is crucial in workflows which expect incoming data from previous nodes, such as when inserting values to Google Sheets or databases.